lanl-aea/waves/docs/computational_practices_version_control.rst

 computational engineering.
 Keeping a laboratory notebook is a fundamental practice of experimental engineering and science disciplines.
 They keep a record of who did what, when and how they did it, and why.
 Sometimes, they may even be the original data records from experimental observations.
-Laboratory notebooks with bound pages and recorded in ink also provide legal protections against fraud and to establish intellectual property (IP) precedence.
+Laboratory notebooks with bound pages and recorded in ink also provide legal protections against fraud and establish intellectual property (IP) precedence.

 While there are software available that provide electronic laboratory notebooks, version control software provides a similar record of who, what, when, how, and why.
-Additionally, version control software provides the usual benefits of version control such as the ability to uniquely reproduce the state of previous work and the ability to manage and resolve content conflicts from contributors working in parallel.
+Additionally, version control software provides the usual benefits of version control, such as the ability to uniquely reproduce the state of previous work and the ability to manage and resolve content conflicts from contributors working in parallel.

 A related type of software that many engineers may be familiar with is product data management (PDM) or product lifecycle management (PLM) software.
 Some examples include `Windchill`_ :cite:`windchill`, `TeamCenter`_ :cite:`teamcenter`, `SOLIDWORKS PDM`_ :cite:`solidworks_pdm`, `Minerva`_ :cite:`minerva`, and `ENOVIA`_ :cite:`enovia`.
 This type of software typically targets centralized, versioned, and configured product definitions.
-Typically the product definition means geometric definions with computer aided design (CAD); however, this type of software is often integrated with tools for managing project timeline, status, requirements, modeling, and workflow execution.
-While tight integration of requirements, product configuration, and modeling are valuable tools for engineering organizations, the version control is typically limited to whole-sale file changes with a check-in/check-out lock on changes.
+Typically, the product definition means geometric definitions with computer-aided design (CAD); however, this type of software is often integrated with tools for managing project timeline, status, requirements, modeling, and workflow execution.
+While tight integration of requirements, product configuration, and modeling are valuable tools for engineering organizations, the version control is typically limited to whole sale file changes with a check-in/check-out lock on changes.
 This works well for CAD files, which are typically binary formats where even small changes result in a completely new file.
-Granular change tracking of binary formats, and especially proprietary formats, rely on the owning software vendor to provide an change tracker and interpretter where such change tracking is practical or meaningful.
+Granular change tracking of binary formats, and especially proprietary formats, rely on the owning software vendor to provide a change tracker and interpretter where such change tracking is practical or meaningful.

 For text files, such as modeling and simulation input files and scripted post-processing files, greater change control and collaboration can be provided by version control software (VCS).
 Version control software is also referred to as revision control, source control, or source code management.
-There have been a variety of popular version control software dating back to the early 1970s.
+There has been a variety of popular version control software dating back to the early 1970s.
 Today, there are many version control software to choose from, with a range of implemented concepts.
-This section will focus on the distributed version control system `git`_ :cite:`git`, which was released in 2005 :cite:`pro-git`.
+This section will focus on the distributed version control system `Git`_ :cite:`git`, which was released in 2005 :cite:`pro-git`.
 Depending on the needs of the project, similar check-in/check-out version control can be added to most VCS.
-In the case of git, `Git-LFS`_ provides improved handling of binary files :cite:`git-lfs`.
+In the case of Git, `Git-LFS`_ provides improved handling of binary files :cite:`git-lfs`.

 Git tracks per-line changes to collections of files in a project.
-The user creates incremental "commits" which form a directed graph of project history, called "branches".
+The user creates incremental "commits" that form a directed graph of project history, called "branches."
 As the commits are created and added to history, the user can supply a commit message to describe the changes.
-Good messages answer questions about the purpose and design intent of the changes; the "why" of a laboratory notebook.
-Included with the commit is meta data identifying the commit author, "who", the files and the granular changes themselves, "what", and a timestamp, "when".
-The commit is assigned a unique identifier called the commit "hash".
+Good messages answer questions about the purpose and design intent of the changes, or the "why" of a laboratory notebook.
+Included with the commit is meta data identifying the commit author ("who"), the files and the granular changes themselves ("what"), and a timestamp ("when").
+The commit is assigned a unique identifier called the commit "hash."

-When users limit commits to small units of work and write quality messages describing the purpose of the changes, the Git history log provides both a method to recover previous project states and a record for the 'who', 'what', 'when' and 'why' of project progression.
+When users limit commits to small units of work and write quality messages describing the purpose of the changes, the Git history log provides both a method to recover previous project states and a record for the "who", "what", "when" and "why" of project progression.
 Beyond reading the log as a linear chronological history of project development, the Git log can also be filtered to directly answer these questions about specific content in the project.
 For instance, Git tracks the association between specific lines in a text file and the commit hash and message that most recently edited that line, so questions about the purpose of a specific portion of a file may be recovered quickly.
 With more advanced filtering, the Git log can display all commit entries that touched a specific file, set of files, edits by a specific author, etc.

-On its own, git may be difficult to use in collaboration between large teams, across file systems, and between networks.
+On its own, Git may be difficult to use in collaboration between large teams, across file systems, and between networks.
 Collaborative web-based software, such as `GitHub`_ :cite:`github`, `Gitlab`_ :cite:`gitlab`, and `Bitbucket`_
 :cite:`bitbucket`, provide solutions for tracking work, parallel project development, discussions, and continuous testing and integration.
-These are not the only software for collaborative git projects, just like git is not the only version control software.
+These are not the only software for collaborative Git projects, just like Git is not the only version control software.
 Probably your organization already has access to a version control software and an associated collaboration tool, making that the best set of tools to start with.

-There is an abundance of documentation, tutorials, and recommended practices in the use of `git`_ and other version control software systems and practices.
+There is an abundance of documentation, tutorials, and recommended practices in the use of `Git`_ and other version control software systems and practices.
 Instead of re-creating a tutorial here, this section will end with a few examples of a Git log from the current project.

 * Display contributor information: commits, name, email.
 Differences in name for a single person are artifacts of providing different biographical information over project history.
-Typically this arises when working from more than one computer with slight differences in user account settings.
+Typically, this arises when working from more than one computer with slight differences in user account settings.

   .. code-block::